yc90s/xrpc/cmd/xrpc/README_en.md

 }
 ```

 3. Generate code.
-Execute the following command to generate a hello. service. go file in the current directory, which defines the rpc interface information of the 'HelloService' service
+Execute the following command to generate a hello. service. go file in the current directory, which defines the rpc interface information of the `HelloService` service
 ```
 xrpc -out ./ hello.service
 ```